bcgov/wps/docs/architecture/fbp-todo.md

   and geotransform.
 - [ ] Validate fuel-specific inputs only where they are meaningful: PC on M1/M2, PDF on M3/M4, and grass curing on O1A/O1B.
-- [ ] Apply one common valid-pixel mask to every primary output and publish nodata for non-fuel or incomplete pixels.
+- [ ] Apply the BC mask as the final mask for every primary output.
+Publish nodata outside BC and where required inputs are missing or invalid; publish `0` for recognized non-combustible fuel pixels inside BC.
 - [ ] Replace `SurfaceFuelConsumptionProcessor` rather than running both the standalone SFC and shared primary FBP calculations.
 - [ ] During that transition, verify the shared primary calculation's SFC output matches the